 The Center, as lessor, leases an educational facility from the Board of Education, Independent School District No. 19, Carter County, Oklahoma.
 The lease is on a year-to-year basis.
-Rental expense of approximately \$111,000 was paid to the School District during the year ended June 30, 2017.
-As of July 1, 2017, the Center no longer leases the aforementioned space.
+Rental expense of approximately \$12,500 was paid to the School District during the year ended June 30, 2019.